The Impact Of Adverse Childhood Experiences-đź’ś

 abuse, neglect, or challenges at home like domestic violence or parental separation.
 Childhood trauma from ACEs can cause toxic stress, which in turn changes how the brain and body develop.

-experiencing ACEs can increase the risk for
+Experiencing ACEs can increase the risk for

 Additionally, the